HTTPArchive/data-pipeline/README.md

 ```

 ## Run the pipeline

 Dataflow jobs can be triggered several ways:
 - Locally using bash scripts (this is good to test uncommited code)
 - From the Google Cloud Console (this is good to run commited code)
-- By publishing a Pub/Sub message (this is good for the batch kicking off jobs when done)
+- By publishing a Pub/Sub message to run the whole workflow (this is good for the batch kicking off jobs when done, and will also generate the manifest file)

 ### Locally using the `run_*.sh` scripts